 - Fill the NIMC Pre Enrolment online form by visiting Pre Enrolment Portal.

-- All the mandatory fields need to be completely filled with correct information.
+- All the mandatory fields need to be filled with correct information.

 - Visit an enrolment centre with the supporting documents.

-- At Enrolment Center you will be directed to a counter where the presence and compliance of all details of your application will be verified.
+- At the Enrolment Center, you will be directed to a counter where the presence and compliance of all details of your application will be verified.

-- If your application is in order, Enrolment officer will guide you to proceed with the capture of biometrics (ten finger prints and facial image) and you will collect the Transaction ID Slip as an evidence of the transaction.
+- If your application is in order, the Enrolment officer will guide you to proceed with the capture of biometrics (ten finger prints and facial image) and you will collect the Transaction ID slip as an evidence of the transaction.

-- The normal time frame for issuance of National Identification Number (NIN) Slip is 2 to 3 working days from the time the biometric details are captured at enrolment centers.
+- The normal time frame for issuance of the National Identification Number (NIN) slip is 2 to 3 working days from the time the biometric details are captured at enrolment centers.

-- The issuance of NIN may take longer in certain cases because of validation of details at NIMC.
+- Issuing the NIN may take longer in certain cases because of the validation of details at the NIMC.

-- The Transaction ID Slip is required to be stored carefully by applicant as it is required to be presented at the time of collection of NIN Slip indicating completion of enrolment.
+- The Transaction ID slip is required to be stored carefully by an applicant, as it is required to be presented at the time of collection of NIN slip, showing completion of enrolment.